Kajabity/kajabity-prolog/README.md

 Kajabity Prolog
 ===============

-A Prolog interpreter written in Java just for fun!
+A Prolog interpreter written in Java, created as a learning exercise and to provide code examples for my AI Explained articles.

-It isn't intended to compete with any other Prolog implementations, but is rather to be used as a lerning excercise for me and to provide code examples for my AI Explained articles on Kajabity.com.
+It isn’t intended to compete with other Prolog implementations, but rather to help explore the fundamentals of logic programming.

-It's still a work in progress and will likely be for some time.

-Comments and contributions are welcome.
+It’s still a work in progress and will likely be for some time.
+Comments and contributions are welcome!

-Enjoy!
+👉 For project background and in-depth articles, see the [Kajabity Prolog Project Page](https://www.kajabity.com/kajabity-prolog/).

 Development
 -----------

-The application is built using Apache Maven.
-Use the following command to build:
+Build with Apache Maven:

 ```shell
     mvn clean package